 As you journey into bead weaving, you'll discover that certain stitches make an appearance in just about every project magazine and bead weaving book.
 These are the stitches you'll return to again and again throughout your beading career.

 To help you get familiar with them, we've put together the following list of essential bead weaving stitches.
 Each description is accompanied by an example switch stitched with loose thread tension, which allows you to see the thread paths.
-Clicking on any stitch's name takes you to the tutorial for that stitch.

 01 of 07